 In 1993, in response to massive atrocities in Croatia and Bosnia-Herzegovina, the United Nations Security Council created the International Criminal Tribunal for the Former Yugoslavia (ICTY).
 It was the first international criminal tribunal since Nuremberg and the first ever mandated to prosecute the crime of genocide.
 A year later, in response to devastating violence in Rwanda, the Security Council established the International Criminal Tribunal for Rwanda (ICTR).
 Nearing the completion of their mandates, both of tribunals have contributed detail, nuance, and precedent to the application of the law of genocide.

-In 1998, the Rome Statue of the International Criminal Court (ICC) established the first permanent international criminal court.
+In 1998, the Rome Statute of the International Criminal Court (ICC) established the first permanent international criminal court.
 The Rome Statute’s drafting process and the ICC’s ongoing case against the president of Sudan have added further clarifications to the international law of genocide.
 In 2007, the International Court of Justice (ICJ), which hears cases between states, issued a landmark decision addressing state responsibility to prevent and punish genocide in the case of Bosnia and Herzegovina v.
 Serbia and Montenegro.

 Law grows through the setting of precedents.
 Understanding the intricacies of the definition of genocide is just the first step to understanding the law, which evolves through legal judgments in cases before the tribunals and courts.